AcademicsExtended CampusExtended Campus – Past Programs

 Can love and relationship be used as a tool for transforming consciousness?
 This Weekend Wisdom Intensive explored the intersection of love and spirituality, particularly as understood in the Sufi tradition’s infamous mazhab-i ‘eshq or “school of love.”

-Guided by Naropa faculty and head of the Inayati-Maimuni lineage of Sufism, Pir Netanel Miles-Yépez, participants gained a rich understanding of secular and non-secular teachings, practices, and stories that invite us to deepen our connection to self, other, and the metaphysical.
+On March 11, 2022 Naropa faculty and head of the Inayati-Maimuni lineage of Sufism, Pir Netanel Miles-Yépez, guided participants in gaining a rich understanding of secular and non-secular teachings, practices, and stories that invited them to deepen their connection to self, other, and the metaphysical.

 An Intimate Dialogue with Netanel Miles-Yépez